-Rhino appeared to be preparing to follow-up Super Hits Of The 70s: Have A Nice Day, their comprehensive 22 discs (at the time; discs 23-25 would come later in 1996) recollection of Seventies Pop, with a similar series built on the pop music (as opposed to the music the label had covered with their Just Can't Get Enough: New Wave Hits of The '80s series) from the Eighties when the first five volumes of Radio Daze: Pop Hits Of The '80s, covering 1979-1981, hit retailers shelves in 1995.
+Rhino appeared to be preparing to follow-up to Super Hits Of The 70s: Have A Nice Day, their comprehensive 22 discs (at the time; discs 23-25 would come later in 1996) recollection of Seventies Pop, with a similar series built on the pop music (as opposed to the music the label had covered with their Just Can't Get Enough: New Wave Hits of The '80s series) from the Eighties when the first five volumes of Radio Daze: Pop Hits Of The '80s, covering 1979-1981, hit retailers shelves in 1995.
 Turns out there would be no further volumes in the series - for whatever reason, it was five and done.
 Curiously, the majority of the tracks in the series were bigger hits on the Adult Contemporary chart than the Hot 100.
 As HERC reviews each of the five discs in the short-lived series below he'll be using

 red strikeout to indicate the songs he least likes and observing the time-honored "if you don't have anything nice to say, don't say anything" rule.
 Keepin' it positive, yo!